imyoungmin/cs8-s20/W5/README.md

   of `d = (xi - x0)^2 + (yi - y0)^2`.
 If `d <= r^2`, then the point is on or inside the circle; if
   `d > r^2`, th epoint is outside the circle.

-How many samples do you need to start seen a good approximation of π?
+How many samples do you need to start seing a good approximation of π?